 The HFE letter will replace the current HDB Loan Eligibility (HLE) letter.
 The document will inform prospective buyers about their eligibility for purchasing either a BTO or resale HDB flat, as well as their eligibility for CPF housing grants and a HDB housing loan.

 The HFE will also indicate the amounts of any grants or loans that they may be eligible for.
-This will help flat buyers have a clear understanding of their options so as to enable them to make informed decisions about their home purchases.
+This will help flat buyers clearly understand their options to enable them to make informed decisions about their home purchases.

 HDB BTO Flat Ballot Result